SirWellington/alchemy-http/Readme.md

 	.at("http://aroma.coffee/orders");
 ```
 #### Another way
-To be fair Java Lamdas aren't as clean as `Blocks` in other languages.
+To be fair Java Lambdas aren't as clean as `Blocks` in other languages.
 It's often better to things somewhere else.

 ```java